nandbidda/DataScience-Casestudy/README.md

 These are some of my CaseStudies done in DataScience and Machine Learnig.
 Some CaseStudies based on only EDA(exploratory Data Analysis). and some are model building.

+Project name                      - File name(ipynb)
 EdTech Enrollment Trends          - Jamboree_casestudy
+Logistics & Supply Chain Analysis - Delhivery_CaseStudy